LandRegistry-Attic/external-style-guide/README.md

 yourapp/static/build
 ```

-Copy the global directory form app/templates to your templates directory so that you have;
+Copy the global directory from app/templates to your templates directory so that you have:

 ```
 yourapp/templates/global